Femi1992/preqin-tech-test/README.md

 Thank you and good luck!

-## Setup instructions
+## Setup instructions - run from the root of the project

-Set up db - python database.py from flask-server directory
+Set up db - make setup-db

-Start python server with python3 server.py from flask server directory

-Start react server with npm start from client directory
+Install requirements - make install-requirements

+Start development environment - make start-all

+## Run unit tests - run from the root of the project

+make test